timolai-andrievich/natural-chess-processing/README.md

 # Natural Chess Processing

 Repository for the Generative Artificial Intelligence Fall 2023 course.
 Explores the advantages and disadvantages of applying using natural language processing techniques to chess games.
+See [notebook](generate.ipynb) for an example of a generated game.

 # Repository Structure